-15. Wrap the Velcro® strap around the cross bar as shown to secure the middle portion of the cargo net.
+15. Wrap the hook and loop strap around the cross bar as shown to secure the middle portion of the cargo net.

 Notice: Loading items that weigh more than 75 lbs (34 kg) in the cargo net could cause damage to the cargo net and/or your vehicle.
 Do not load heavy items in the cargo net.